2013 Prince George V

 The original motion and valve gear design is being refined using computer aided design software.
 The aim is reduce the weight and lessen the hammer blow on the tracks from the reciprocating forces of the joy valve gear.

-It is understood that the team building the locomotive hope to have it in steam in 2023.
+It is understood that the team building the locomotive hope to have it in steam in 2023 but this looks to be ambitious considering the progress made to date.